GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 No backward compatibility issues have been identified.

-This standard may appear associated with to [ERC-2746](./eip-2746.md), but they are not intended as replacements for each other.
+This standard may appear associated with [ERC-2746](./eip-2746.md), but they are not intended as replacements for each other.
 While ERC-2746 describes a similar concept of rule perception, the current standard presents a fundamentally different approach to implementing a rule engine on-chain, with entirely distinct interfaces and mechanisms.

 ## Reference Implementation